OkoliEvans/OkoliEvans/README.md

 ### Hello there :wave:
 ### Welcome to my page 🤗

-My name is **Evans**, I'm learning Solidity, Foundry, Cairo and Typescript
+My name is **Evans**, I'm learning Solidity, Rust, Cairo and Typescript

 - :telescope: I’m currently working on amazing Web3 infrastructures
 - :seedling: I’m currently learning new fun things and keeping up to date with the Web3 space